 I was going to Japan for a month, and I set the tentative goal of learning at least the katakana script used to represent the Japanese language.
 My plan worked.
-Within about a week I could at least pronounce things written in katakana, and within less than another week, hiragana.
+After 10 days I could at least pronounce things written in katakana, and within another 3 days, hiragana.
 I didn't pronounce them exactly right, and I certainly wasn't reading.
 I only recognized Japanese words I already knew, like edamame or yakitori, or approximate cognates like superu hoteru.
 There's a lot of English signage in Japan, I really didn't need to know katakana or hiragana.
 But it came in handy a few times.

 Get started.
 You can learn things on your own, if you work a little.
 And you will have to work, as many things turn out to be more complicated than we assume.
 For example...

 How hard can this be?
 The kana scripts are monoalphabetic substitution ciphers on a syllabary.
 They're really encodings rather than ciphers.
 Well, it's weak in terms of cryptographic theory but the orthography is a nightmare.
 They are modified Chinese glyphs in a Sanskrit order, with no hints at their Japanese pronunciation even if you knew the underlying Chinese or Sanskrit.

 The Japanese writing system is absurdly complicated.
 The complexity starts with how it's really three systems, plus a fourth used to render foreign words literally and to represent Japanese so that people who don't know the language can pronounce words, at least approximately.